daattali/beautiful-jekyll/about.md

 title: About
 subtitle: What is Fur Squared all about?
 ---
 Fur Squared is a furry convention typically held in Brookfield, WI\!

-### Q: Will there be a Fur Squared in 2022?
+### Q: Will there be a Fur Squared in 2023?

-Yes on April 14 - 17, 2022 at the Sheraton Milwaukee Brookfield Hotel, where we've always been\!
+Yes\!&nbsp; We're almost probably very likely going to be Easter weekend 2023 at the Sheraton Milwaukee Brookfield Hotel, where we've always been\!

 ### Q: What is your COVID-19 policy?